Columbus Overtime Exemptions & Misclassifications Attorneys

 - Can you hire helpers if you want?

 - Are you hired to do a certain job that only lasts until the project is completed, or are you hired on an indefinite or permanent basis?

 If you answered all or most of these questions with a yes, you may be an independent contractor.
 There is no one specific test for determining your employment status, though, so if you are unsure, call our office for a free consultation.
 We’ll analyze your job and let you know if we think you are being unfairly denied overtime.

-Call Our Columbus Unpaid Overtime Attorney for a Free Consultation on Your Overtime Exemption
+Call Our Columbus Unpaid Overtime Attorneys for a Free Consultation on Your Overtime Exemption

-If you believe your employer may be improperly exempting you from overtime pay you are entitled to, call Coffman Legal in Columbus at 614-949-1181 for a free consultation with a knowledgeable, dedicated, and successful Ohio unpaid overtime attorney.
+If you believe your employer may be improperly exempting you from overtime pay you are entitled to, call Coffman Legal in Columbus at 614-949-1181 for a free consultation with knowledgeable, dedicated, and successful Ohio unpaid overtime attorneys.